amitjohney/sylvatest/README.md

 <details><summary>Deploying clusters in OpenStack using CAPO</summary>

-The workflow is quite similar to previous one with Docker, you'll only have to provide different variables
+The workflow is quite similar to the previous one with Docker, you'll only have to provide different variables

 Before triggering bootstrap.sh, certain prerequisites need to be done/followed

-- Create a **bootstrap vm** using OpenStack or use any exiting linux environment
+- Create a **bootstrap vm** using OpenStack or use any existing Linux environment
 - Set the **proxies** environment variables (http_proxy, https_proxy, no_proxy) if using corporate proxy
 - Install **Docker** and add your user to the `docker` group
 - Clone **sylva-core** project on the **bootstrap vm**